kln12/Interview_questions/README.md

 28.cloud trail
 29.nat gatway
-30.code pipeline, multi tenancy, aptcontainer, elasticbean stack and how to access to access other application using iam
+30.code pipeline, multi tenancy, aptcontainer, elasticbean stack and how to access to access other application using iam Services used AWS and tasks performed in AWS
+I have 3 tier application, configure it with private and public subnet?
+How to replicate or create same machine with same configuration?
+How to replicate or create same machine with same configuration?